 Is Living in Lake Atitlan Good for Digital Nomads?

-Overall, I’d say Lake Atitlan definitely is an amazing place to explore.
+Overall, I’d say Lake Atitlan definitely is an amazing place to explore and live for a while as a digital nomad.
 You may initially come for tourism, but you’ll want to stay for the people and chill vibes.

 That said, would I go back to the lake as a working nomad?
 Yes, but not for the long term.
 Just because the wifi situation was kinda annoying due to the cutouts and general unpredictability.
 I would go back to Antigua, though!